Differentially Private Bilevel Optimization: Proofs

-where the second inequality is due to Lemma~\ref{lem: G is Lip}, and the last is by Lemma~\ref{lem: mei} with the Lipschitz bound of Lemma~\ref{lem: F is Lip} and the domain bound $\|\bx_\out-\bx_0\|\leq D$ for some sufficiently large $D$ which is polynomial in all problem parameters (therefore only affecting log terms).
-The results then follow from Theorems~\ref{thm: main} and \ref{thm: main minib}. \end{proof}
+where the alst inequality is by Lemma~\ref{lem: uc} with a domain bound $\|\bx_\out-\bx_0\|\leq D$ for some sufficiently large $D$ which is polynomial in all problem parameters (therefore only affecting log terms).
+Theorem~\ref{thm: population} follows from applying Theorems~\ref{thm: main} and \ref{thm: main minib} to bound $\norm{\Gcal_{F_S,\eta}(\bx_\out)}$ and simplifying.